 The purpose of this appendix is to document an approach to include verification and validation (V&V) techniques into LML.
-This approach requires the addition of two new subclasses: Test Suite and Test Case.
-We have used the word "Test" to simplify the name of the class, but it applies to all types of test methods, including analysis, inspection, modeling & simulation, and test.
+This approach requires the addition of three new subclasses: Test Suite, Test Case, and Verification Requirement.
+We have used the word "Test" to simplify the name of the class, but it applies to all types of V&V methods, including analysis, demonstration, inspection, modeling & simulation, and test.
 The classes along with the attributes and relationships are provided below.